Ryan-Martin22/The-Cocktail-Lab/README.md

 2. Returning Visitor Goals

 A. As a Returning Visitor, i want to find information that provides contact details and the location of the company.
-* Upon returning to the site, it was extremely easy and sccesible to see the Contact Us section in the navigation bar.
+* Upon returning to the site, it was extremely easy and accessible to see the Contact Us section in the navigation bar.
 When i clicked the link i was taken to the part of the page that had all the contacyt information i was looking for.

 B. As a Returning Visitor, i want to find any updates on the service the company provides.
 * As a returning visitor, it was easy to locate the signature drinks section which had a variety of interchangeable drinks.